UX IN PRODUCT DEVELOPMENT_

 ii // DEVELOPMENT PROCESS

-This project was proudly displayed at the Cargill Gallery, showcasing its innovative design approach.
+This project was proudly displayed at the Cargill Gallery, showcasing its innovative product development.

-// Identify pain points and user needs through user interviews / Develop a design solution to meet user needs / Adaptability for diverse body shapes and sizes /
+// Identify pain points and user needs through user interviews / Develop a research-informed solution to meet user needs / Incorporate adaptability for diverse body shapes and sizes /

 113 participants between ages 18 to 28 were surveyed about their bra wearing experiences, gathering data on types of bras worn, bra sizes, and overall comfortability metrics.
 The most common type of bra worn was bralettes, closely followed by sports bras.